 New Ctrl + N

-Launches a file selection window where you can:
+Launches a file selection window where you can Open one or more Audacity AUP3 Project files.

 If an empty project window exists, that window will be used for the first project or imported file.
 Any subsequent opened projects or audio files will create new project windows.